 - Food serves as a major factor among different social environments, often serving as a communal bridge between individuals and groups to bond over.
 Within the field of religion such as Judaism and Regla de Ocha-Ifa, food has also been found to connect to a wide variety of factors, from dietary rules and taboos to ethnographic accounts surrounding the preparation of offerings to becoming symbolic vehicles for political ideologies.
 Following through with the topic of "lived religion," food is meant to offer an alternative intermediary into other parts of Tibetan Buddhist life that may look into such factors as materiality, anthropology, and whatnot.
 This panel invites papers to explore diverse purposes that food serves in Tibetan Buddhism and the larger Himalayan religious purview.
-Contact: Demian Choi ([dchoi@hds.harvard.edu](mailto:dchoi@hds.harvard.edu))
+Contact: Demian Choi (dchoi@hds.harvard.edu)

-- Contested Futures: Responses to Development Projects in Tibet particular visions of progress while foreclosing others.
+- Contested Futures: Responses to Development Projects in Tibet

+- What kind of future is being built in Tibet, and for whom?
+Development projects-from infrastructure megaprojects and conservation initiatives to resettlement schemes and digital governance systems-materialize particular visions of progress while foreclosing others.
 This panel examines how Tibetans within Tibet and in exile negotiate, critique, and support state-led development agendas that deliver "modernization" with all of its attendant displacements.
 Drawing on the conference theme of "future/s," we invite papers that critically analyze the politics of development in Tibetan contexts and the ways Tibetans articulate alternative futures in the face of imposed change.
 Contact: Matthew Drew (matthewdrew2028@u.northwestern.edu)